samrobbins85/se-docs/docs/Developer/addTray.md

   "contents": "What is in the tray",
   "weight": "How much does it weigh",
   "expiry": "When does it expire",
-  "xPos": "The x position of each tray in the bay, i.e. leftmost tray has xPos = 1", "yPos": "The y position of each tray in the bay, i.e. bottommost tray has yPos = 1" }
+  "xPos": "The x position of each tray in the bay, i.e. leftmost tray has xPos = 0", "yPos": "The y position of each tray in the bay, i.e. topmost tray has yPos = 0" }
 ```